Jewel-Osco: Today

 Jewel-Osco employs more than 45,000 associates.
 Its customer base gave it a 45% share of the grocery market in Chicago, trailed by the Safeway Inc.-owned Dominick's chain (ranking second at 15 percent) before its closure.
 Consumers from 80% of all households in the Chicago metropolitan area visit a Jewel-Osco store at least once a month.

 On January 10, 2013, SuperValu announced the sale of Jewel food stores to Cerberus Capital Management in a $3.3 billion deal.
 The deal closed on March 21, 2013.

 Acquisition of Strack & Van Til

 On May 15, 2017, Jewel-Osco made a bid to purchase all 19 Strack & Van Til grocery stores for $100 million.
 The Jewel-Osco bid was ultimately unsuccessful and the stores were sold in the bankruptcy auction to the Strack and Van Til families and the Indiana Grocery Group.

 Past ventures

-Over the years, Jewel has tried other concepts and ideas.
+Over the years, Jewel has tried other concepts.
 It is credited with selling the first generic brand product line in 1977.
-The packaging had no name or pictures—just a list of contents, UPC, and required nutritional information on a white package with a pseudo-army-surplus, olive-green stripe.
+The packaging had no name or pictures—just a list of contents, UPC, and required nutritional information on a white package with a pseudo-army olive-green stripe.
 The generic line was given the brand "Econo Buy" in the early 1990s.